filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

   `free_post − free_pre = gas_cost(m) − consumption = refund`.

-  This matches the legacy intuition where the sender is net-charged `consumption` and the unused portion is returned as a refund; in reservation mode the refund is realized entirely by reducing `reserved[s]`.
-- For each sender `s`, `reserved[s]` remains non-negative throughout the session, and it is reduced by `gas_cost(m)` exactly once per message `m` executed (or prevalidated) from `s`.
+- For each sender `s`, `reserved[s]` remains non-negative throughout the session.

-If a message terminates during preflight as a prevalidation failure, settlement follows the legacy rules for burn and miner penalties, but it MUST still apply `reserved[s] := reserved[s] − gas_cost(m)` with no changes to the sender’s on-chain balance.
-This ensures that, for a correctly constructed `plan_T`, all reservations are fully released by the end of the tipset.
+- Each message’s reserved amount is released exactly once: either in preflight when it fails prevalidation, or at settlement after execution.

 ### Activation and consensus rules